 Maintaining a strong balance sheet also allows its commercial team to contract the Corporation's portfolio with a variety of counterparties on terms and prices that are favourable to the Corporation's financial results and provides the Corporation with better access to capital markets through commodity and credit cycles.
 The Corporation has an investment-grade credit rating from DBRS (stable outlook).
-In 2019, Moody's reaffirmed its issuer rating of Ba1 and revised their rating outlook to stable from positive.
-During 2019, Fitch Ratings downgraded the Corporation below investment grade to BB+ with a stable outlook; DBRS reaffirmed the Corporation's Unsecured Debt rating and Medium-Term Notes rating of BBB (low), the Preferred Shares rating of Pfd-3 (low) and Issuer Rating of BBB (low) with a stable outlook; and Standard and Poor's downgraded the Corporation's Unsecured Debt rating and Issuer Rating to BB + with stable outlook.
+During 2020, Moody's reaffirmed its issuer rating of Ba1 with a stable outlook; DBRS reaffirmed the Corporation's Unsecured Debt rating and Medium-Term Notes rating of BBB (low), the Preferred Shares rating of Pfd-3 (low) and Issuer Rating of BBB (low) with a stable outlook; and Standard and Poor's reaffirmed the Corporation's Unsecured Debt rating and Issuer Rating of BB+ with stable outlook.
 The Corporation remains focused on strengthening its financial position and cash flow coverage ratios.
 Credit ratings provide information relating to the Corporation's financing costs, liquidity and operations and affect the Corporation's ability to obtain short-term and long-term financing and/or the cost of such financing.